apache/paimon/docs/content/concepts/primary-key-table.md

   It supports all data types.

 * `nested-update`:
-  The nested-update function collects multiple rows of a primary-key table into one single row (so-called 'nested table').
-Use `fields.<field-name>.nested-keys=pk0;pk1;...` to specify the primary keys of the nested table.
+  The nested-update function collects multiple rows into one array<row> (so-called 'nested table').
 It supports ARRAY<ROW> data types.

+  Use `fields.<field-name>.nested-key=pk0,pk1;...` to specify the primary keys of the nested table.
+If no keys, row will be appended to array<row>.

   An example: